andypiper/twitter-platform-demos/README.md

 This repository contains the source code for demos using the Twitter APIs.
 They are all written in JavaScript using Node, HTML5, WebSockets and more.

-These demos were originally created for [my talk at the API Strategy Conference](https://twitter.com/romainhuet/timelines/449554622643179520) in Amsterdam.
+These demos were originally created by [Romain Huet](https://twitter.com/romainhuet) as part of his speaking engagements while he was part of [the @TwitterDev team](https://twitter.com/TwitterDev).

 ## Overview

 Here is an overview of the demos in this repository:

- * Monitoring and filtering Tweets in real time from the [Streaming APIs](https://dev.twitter.com/docs/streaming-apis/streams/public)
+ * Monitoring and filtering Tweets in real time from the [Streaming APIs](https://dev.twitter.com/streaming/public)
  * Tweeting pictures from a [Raspberry Pi](http://www.raspberrypi.org/) and its Camera Module
  * Controlling a [Parrot AR.Drone](http://ardrone2.parrot.com/) from Tweets and acknowledging commands